XRPLF/xrpl-dev-portal/content/concepts/tokens/nftoken-auctions.md

 ## Run the Auction Off the XRPL, Complete the Purchase on XRPL

-This flow is listed first as it is the most straightforward.
-You store your bids in a private database.
-You take a cut of the winning bid prior to sending the Buyer/Seller the XRPL transaction that completes the purchase.
-Note that because NFTokenOffer objects can always be canceled by their creator, it is not currently possible to implement a binding offer.
+This flow is the most straightforward.
+Note that the `NFTokenOffer` objects can always be canceled by their creator, so it's not possible to implement a binding offer.

+1. Store your bids in a private database.
+2. You take a cut of the winning bid.
+3. Send the buyer/seller the XRPL transaction to complete the purchase.

 ## Run the Auction in Brokered Mode, with a Reserve